-Hartford Police Department: Emergency, call 911 Non-emergency, call (860) 757-4000
+Hartford Police Department: Emergency, call 911 Nonemergency, call 860-757-4000

-A victim of an alleged incident of sexual harassment may also access the following off-campus, confidential advocates, support, and resources at any time (24/7):
+A victim of an alleged incident of sexual harassment also may access the following offcampus, confidential advocates, support, and resources at any time (24/7):

-- Statewide Sexual Violence Hotline: (888) 999-5545 - Statewide Sexual Violence Spanish Hotline: (888) 568-8332 - Statewide Domestic Violence Hotline: (888) 774-2900 - Statewide Domestic Violence Spanish Hotline: (844) 831-9200
+- Statewide Sexual Violence Hotline: 888-999-5545 - Statewide Sexual Violence Spanish Hotline: 888-568-8332 - Statewide Domestic Violence Hotline: 888-774-2900 - Statewide Domestic Violence Spanish Hotline: 844-831-9200

-Trinity College Campus Safety: (860) 297-2222, 76 Vernon Street.
-Campus Safety may, in turn contact the Administrator-on-Call (AOC).
+Trinity College Campus Safety: 860-297-2222, 76 Vernon Street Campus Safety may, in turn, contact the Administrator-on-Call (AOC).

-• The Administrator-on-Call is a College administrator who is available 24 hours per day, every day.
+• The Administrator-on-Call is a College administrator who is available 24 hours a day, every day.
 Campus Safety personnel and AOCs are considered Responsible Employees as defined in this policy (see the "Reporting Protocols and Confidentiality" section) and are therefore required to report incidents of sexual harassment to the Title IX Coordinator.
 The AOC can assist the victim of alleged sexual harassment with contacting confidential campus resources.
-The College's immediate response to an incident of alleged sexual harassment will include consideration of the victim of alleged sexual harassment's request for confidentiality in accordance with this policy and may also include the implementation of safety measures as deemed necessary.
+The College's immediate response to an incident of alleged sexual harassment will include consideration of the victim of alleged sexual harassment's request for confidentiality in accordance with this policy and also may include the implementation of safety measures as deemed necessary.

-Employee Assistance Program, for faculty and staff: www.HigherEdEAP.com or (800) 225-2527.
+Employee Assistance Program for faculty and staff: www.HigherEdEAP.com or 800-225-2527